BernCoDALab/BernCoDALab.github.io/_posts/2000-01-04-publications.md

 icon: img/icons-03.png
 ---

-## Our publications related to multivariate time-series analysis
+## Our publications quantitative and computational analysis

 This is a selection of papers involving the Bern CoDA Lab.
 See our <a href="https://berncodalab.github.io/#contact">individual websites</a> for our publications on other topics.